winitzki/scall/tutorial/programming_dhall.md

   = λ(T : Type) → λ(x : T) → λ(y : T) → λ(x_eq_y : LeibnizEqual T x y) → ??? : LeibnizEqual T y x
 ```
 We need to return a value of type `LeibnizEqual T y x`.
-The only way for us to get that value is to apply the given evidence `x_eq_y` to some arguments.
+The only way for us to obtain that value is to apply the given evidence value `x_eq_y` to some arguments.
 According to the type of `x_eq_y`, we may apply it as `x_eq_y g h` where the type constructor `g : T → Type` and the value `h : g x` must be chosen appropriately.
 The result of evaluating `x_eq_y g h` will then be a value of type `g y`.
 But we are required to compute a value of type `LeibnizEqual T y x`.